rule

 Text 41

-Seeing their Lord returning after so many years waved the citizens of Kosala with their upper garments, offered they Him garlands and started they to dance in great jubilation.
+Seeing their Lord returning after so many years, the citizens of Kosala waved with their upper garments, offered Him garlands and began to dance in great jubilation.

 Seeing their Lord returning after so many years waved the citizens of Kosala with their upper garments, offered they Him garlands and started they to dance in great jubilation.
 (Vedabase)